NZabik/Forum-javascript/README.md

 A field allows you to discuss the subject by adding comments.
 It is impossible to create an empty comment, the border of the box turns red.
 Each new message displays the author's name and the date/time on each line of the table thus created.

-If the user is not logged in, he will not be able to copy/paste the URL of the forum pages and go there, this will redirect him to the login page.